 - In vivo curriculum facilitation practice

+Trainers are AIAN community and academic project team members who have been involved with the Healing of the Canoe project for a number of years.
 You will have an opportunity to provide feedback about the training to help us evaluate and improve the work we do.

 If you host a training for your Tribal community or Tribal organization, you would need to cover the following costs:

 - Daily trainer fees for 2-4 trainers